-Tip #1: A beautiful motherhood by finding your personal balance when baby arrives
+Tip 1: A beautiful maternity by finding your personal balance when baby arrives

 Listen to yourself!
-Don't feel pressured to be in perfect balance of the different spheres of your life (by this we mean: family, social, sports etc), but rather do your best.
-Listen to your needs and the needs of your child in the moment.
-For example, if one week you feel the need to escape by doing a lot of sports while focusing less on your family life, and a week later it is the opposite, there is no problem.
-Be aware of your feelings, of what sphere of your life you need, at this or that moment.
+Don't feel pressured into a perfect balance of the different spheres of your life (by which we mean: family, social, sports etc.), but rather do your best.
+Listen to your needs and your child's needs in the present moment.
+For example, if one week you feel the need to get away from it all by doing a lot of sport and focusing less on your family life, and a week later it's the opposite, there's no problem.
+Listen to your own feelings, and know which areas of your life you need at which times.

-Don't hesitate to get help if you feel the need, whether it's psychological, where health professionals are there to support you, or physical.
+And don't hesitate to get help if you feel you need it, both psychologically, where health professionals are on hand to support you, and physically.

-Tip 2: When you are a mother, delegate what you can no longer manage
+Tip 2: At the maternity hospital, delegate what you can no longer manage

-With the arrival of a newborn, the balance of the house is inevitably turned upside down.
-It requires reorganization and the daily routine is likely to be turned upside down.
+The arrival of a new baby inevitably upsets the balance in the home.
+Reorganization is required, and daily life is likely to be turned upside down.
 So why not delegate time-consuming activities such as household chores?
-You can get help from your family, your children if they are older, or hire a home help if you can afford it.
-It is also very important that the mental burden of everyday tasks be shared between the couple: it should not be left to one person.
+You can enlist the help of your family, your children if they're older, or hire a home help if you can afford it.
+It's also very important that the mental burden of daily chores is well distributed within the couple: it shouldn't fall on just one person.

-Tip #3: Find balance in your relationship as soon as you leave the maternity ward
+Tip 3: Finding balance in your relationship as soon as you leave the maternity ward

-The arrival of a child can sometimes be complicated for the mother who no longer knows how to reconcile everything: work, motherhood, social life, but also time for herself.
+The arrival of a child can sometimes be complicated for mothers who no longer know how to reconcile everything: work, motherhood, social life, but also time for themselves.

-It can be complicated to find a balance individually, for both parents, but also in the couple itself, and in the relationship with the newborn.
+It can be complicated to find the right balance individually, for both parents, but also in the couple itself, and in the relationship with the newborn.
 The birth of a child is a real upheaval.

-Everyone has their own vision of parenthood, and it is sometimes difficult to agree as a couple on a model of education.
+Everyone has their own vision of parenthood, and it's sometimes difficult to agree as a couple on a parenting model.

-Agree on the education of the child to gain serenity: With the arrival of a baby, the new parents are turned upside down by the emotions, needs and desires of each.
+Agree on the child's upbringing to gain serenity: With the arrival of a baby, new parents are thrown into turmoil by everyone's emotions, needs and desires.
 Talk to each other, listen to each other and be kind to each other.
-You are going through precious and difficult moments, it's time to stick together!
+You're going through precious and difficult times - now's the time to stick together!

-There are several tips for successfully dealing with this upheaval and finding your balance as a couple:
+There are several tips to help you cope with this upheaval and regain your balance as a couple:

-First of all, accept that your spouse has a different vision of parenthood compared to yours, in order to find compromises.
+First of all, accept that your partner has a different vision of parenthood from yours, so that you can find compromises.

-Situate yourself in complementarity with your spouse, rather than in a dominant/dominated relationship.
-Remember that the situation is new and that you are both learning.
+Position yourself as complementary to your partner, rather than in a dominant/dominated relationship.
+Don't forget that this is a new situation, and that you're both learning.

-Take care of yourself before you can take care of your couple and give them time (for example: read a book, watch TV together, etc.)
+Take care of yourself before you can take care of your relationship and give it time (e.g. reading a book, watching TV together, etc.).

-Tip 4: Living well with motherhood means making time for yourself
+Tip 4: Enjoying motherhood means s'taking time out just for yourself

-How can you feel good about others if you don't feel good about yourself?
-A great mother is also a mother who takes time for herself.
+How can you be good to others if you're not good to yourself?
+A top mother is also a mother who takes time for herself.
 If you feel that your energy level is low, go and decompress, whether it's by going out, to the hairdresser, taking a bath, going to the cinema, a sports session, a shopping trip...
-In short: find something that makes you feel good and that allows you to recharge your batteries.
-Why not set aside one time a week, like a ritual, during which you take time for yourself?
+In short: find something that makes you feel good and allows you to recharge your batteries.
+Why not set aside a time each week, like a ritual, during which you take time for yourself?

-Tip #5: Motherhood is about accepting that you are not a perfect parent
+Tip 5: Motherhood means accepting that you're not a perfect parent

-We often tend to want our lives to be perfect in every way: a perfectly tidy house, a happy couple where both individuals agree on everything, being productive in both our professional and personal lives.
+We often tend to want our lives to be perfect, in every respect: a perfectly tidy house, a happy couple where both individuals agree on everything, being productive in both our professional careers and our personal lives.

-Don't put pressure on yourself: balance is found as you go along.
-Prioritize your needs in the moment, that's what will allow you to have an overall balance, by listening to yourself.
-Parenthood is a path full of pitfalls in which learning is permanent and never totally acquired or fixed.
+Don't put pressure on yourself: you'll find your balance as you go along.
+Prioritize your needs in the moment, and that's how you'll achieve overall balance, by listening to yourself.
+Parenthood is a path full of pitfalls, in which learning is permanent and never completely acquired or set in stone.

 Tip 6: Get help

-There is nothing shameful about getting help, whether it is for your personal balance, by a psychologist, or for your couple, by following a couple therapy.
-Sometimes, no matter how much you communicate, you can't find common ground.
-Going to see someone who specializes in this field can help you find the keys to help your relationship.
+There's nothing shameful about getting help, whether it's for your personal balance, from a psychologist, or for your relationship, in couples therapy.
+Sometimes, no matter how hard we communicate, we just can't find common ground.
+Going to see someone whose specialty and profession it is can help you find the keys to help your relationship.

-How long does it take to get back in balance?
+How long does it take to regain equilibrium?

-It is quite normal to go through periods that are more complicated than others.
-It can take several months before balance is found and stabilized.
-The balance is never acquired once and for all, it is necessary to take care of it and to be helped if necessary.
+It's perfectly normal to find yourself in periods that are more complicated than others.
+It can take several months to find a balance and stabilize.
+Balance is never achieved once and for all, and you need to take care of it and seek help if necessary.